25 Years of Impact

 Health

-Basic health and nutritional education is one of the most important activities.
-We conduct anthropometric measurement for preschool children, nutrition consultation, and medical services.
-Moreover, we also educate women workers, cadres, teenager, and all productice-aged women.
-Generally, we increase the awareness about both physical and mental health to community.
+We conduct anthropometric measurement for preschool children, nutrition consultation, medical services, and psychosocial support for mothers.
+Moreover, we also educate women workers, teenagers, and all productive-aged women on health, nutrition, parenting, and mental well-being.
 Read more

-Health Education Session for Mothers, Days For Girls Indonesia, Nutrition Improvement, Pregnancy Care, Parenting Session, HERHealth Project, Young Worker Inclusion Training, Training for Community Health Workers
+Health Education: Health Education Session for Mothers, Days For Girls Indonesia, Nutrition Improvement, Pregnancy Care, Parenting Session, HER Health Project, Young Worker Inclusion Training, Training for Community Health Workers

 Income Generating Skills

 Family economic status influences children's nutrition status indirectly.
-Thus, we nurture family in our communities with skill training once a week such as seewing and handicraft skill.
-We want them to have sustainable livelihood with their own skill provided by us.
+Thus, we nurture family in our communities with skill training such as sewing and handicraft skill.
+We want them to have sustainable livelihood with their own skill.
 Read more

 Soft-skilss training: sewing, recycling, knitting, and handicraft